Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Honey-coloured Valletta.
 Photo by Leonie Jarrett

-We arrived in the early morning hours so we were keen to explore the next day.
+We arrived in the early morning hours, so we were keen to explore the next day.
 Staying in Valletta was a real plus.
 The stone streets were full of shops, eateries and people.
 It was lively and pretty.
-Beware though, it is hilly and the stone paths are slippery.
+Beware, though, it is hilly and the stone paths are slippery.

-We had seen some of the stone fortifications a few years ago from the cruise ship but, close up, they are incredibly impressive.
+We had seen some of the stone fortifications a few years ago from the cruise ship, but close up, they are incredibly impressive.
 Tall and commanding.

 A highlight of any trip to Valletta is the daily, ceremonial firing of the cannonball.
 It happens at 12 noon and 4 pm Monday through Saturday at the Saluting Battery.
 The cannon saluting started centuries ago but faded away until 2004 when the cannons were restored.

-It is free to watch but for just EUR3 (yes, that is not a typo) you are able to stand beside the cannons and listen to an explanation by the person firing the cannon and have a tour afterward.
+It is free to watch, but for just EUR3 (yes, that is not a typo), you are able to stand beside the cannons and listen to an explanation by the person firing the cannon and have a tour afterward.
 All in perfect English.

 Our tour guide, Lukin, had the honour of firing the cannons the day we went, and he was an incredibly enthusiastic guide.
-After explaining the cannon firing process and watching the cannon firing itself (a very loud and unique experience), Lukin gave our small group a concise, Maltese history lesson.
+After explaining the cannon firing process and watching the cannon firing itself (a very loud and unique experience), Lukin gave our small group a concise Maltese history lesson.

 Cannonball firing